i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-es-lint/README.md

 `useWebpackLoader` True (default) to use the webpack loader, false to use it standalone

 `breakOnError` True to exit the process with code 1 when an error was found and in case the webpack loader is in use, break the webpack compile.
-False to only write it to output.
+False to only write it to output (default).
 Will be set to true for production build automatically.

 `configFilePath` Path to an ESLint config file.
 Does not have to be provided when using the standard config options supported by ESLint (see 'How it works').